Laylaray1116/MS-Azure-Cloud-Project1/README.md

 ***
 **Automated ELK Stack Deployment using DVWA**

-The files in this repository were used to demonstrate the current ELK topolopy using MS Azure IaaS and PaaS and DVWA.
-The diagram below provides the ELK virtual design including its network scheme and applied security access controls in support of this cloud environment.
+The files in this repository are used to demonstrate the current ELK topology using MS Azure PaaS and DVWA.
+The diagram below provides the ELK virtual design including its network scheme and applies security access controls to support this cloud environment.

  [My Network Diagram] <https://github.com/Laylaray1116/MS-Azure-Cloud-Project1/blob/main/Diagrams/Azure%20Cloud%20Computing%20Diagram_030921.png>

 Next, the Ansible playbooks directly following were tested and used to generate a live elk deployment on Azure.
-This approach can be used to either recreate the entire deployment pictured above or selected portions of the **filebeat-playbook.yml** file to install certain SW modules, such as Filebeat and Metricbeat in support of ELK monitoring.
+The approach here can be used to either recreate the entire deployment pictured above or choose selected portions of the **filebeat-playbook.yml** file to install specific SW modules, such as Filebeat and Metricbeat--in support of ELK monitoring.

  <https://github.com/Laylaray1116/MS-Azure-Cloud-Project1/blob/main/Ansible/ELK.yml>

  <https://github.com/Laylaray1116/MS-Azure-Cloud-Project1/blob/main/Ansible/filebeat-playbook.yml>

-This READme.md document contains the following details: - Description of the Topology - Access Policies - ELK Configuration - Beats in Use - Machines Being Monitored - How to Use the Ansible Build
+This READme.md document contains the following details: - Description of the Topology - Access Policies - ELK Configuration - Beats in Use - Target Machines Being Monitored - How to Use the Ansible Build
 ***
 **Description of the Topology**